marciogualtieri/DataScience/coursera/fakenews/presentation/index.md

 The raw data-set provided by BuzzFeed required quite a bit of cleanup, so I have created a separated notebook for this purpose, which is available [here](../scripts/fakenews.nb.html).

+If you are only interested in the interactive graphs, you may skip to sections [Building the Leaflet Interactive Map](index.html#17) or [Building the Plotly Interactive Map](index.html#19).

 --- .class #id

 ## Required Packages